 - Self-acceptance reduces shame and self-blame, shifting the focus from self-judgment to healing. - Self-compassion is a crucial part of self-acceptance. - Everything that has a front has a back, meaning that almost everything has dimension.
-Behind self-acceptance is the supporting structure of mindfulness and self-compassion, giving us a dimension that self-esteem cannot provide. - Self-esteem is inconsistent.
-With self-acceptance, there is no right or wrong way, while self-esteem embraces a set of rules. - Although Albert Ellis, the founder of Rational Emotive Behavior Therapy (REBT), didn't use the exact phrase "selfesteem embraces a set of rules," his views on it were certainly strong and critical. - He considered self-esteem a harmful myth, arguing that it leads to emotional disturbance and is ultimately conditional and unstable.
+Behind self-acceptance is the supporting structure of mindfulness and selfcompassion, giving us a dimension that self-esteem cannot provide. - Self-esteem is inconsistent.
+With self-acceptance, there is no right or wrong way, while self-esteem is bullshit. - Albert Ellis, the founder of Rational Emotive Behavior Therapy (REBT), was known for salty language.
+Still, he didn't use the phrase "self-esteem is bullshit" and his views on it were certainly strong and critical for a very long time. - He considered self-esteem a harmful myth, arguing that it leads to emotional disturbance and is ultimately conditional and unstable.